 PKCT will continue to utilise its FMP and ensure it complies with the stipulated fire control standards and performance measures.

-- PKCT has further site familiarisations planned with the local Fire and Rescue NSW crew.
-These will be rolled out across the coming reporting period. - PKCT will continue to ensure ongoing servicing and compliance checks of fire-fighting systems remain in line with relevant standards and checks are undertaken by certified external service providers.
+PKCT will continue to ensure ongoing servicing and compliance checks of fire-fighting systems remain in line with relevant standards and checks are undertaken by certified external service providers.

 5.12 Community

 5.12.1 Community Engagement Activities